 Since your minimum debt payments are handled in the needs category, it's important to build an emergency fund as quickly as possible.
 Keep cash on hand until you have three-to-six months worth of expenses covered.

 Once you’ve established an emergency fund, use this 20% of your income to whittle down your debt obligations.
 Credit card debt is especially important to eliminate quickly, but you may also have personal loans.

 Once your debt is gone (mortgages and car loans notwithstanding), resist the urge to spend this 20% on more wants.
 Continue saving in a low-risk investment savings account or a diversified investment account.

 Step 5: Stick to it!

 The most important part of any budget is to stick to it.
 You can’t realize the value of a budget if you don’t abide by its rules.

-An easy way to stick to a budget is it to separate your money the moment you earn it.
-Once you receive your paycheck, use it to immediately pay your needs (the 50% portion of your income) and your savings (the 20% of your income).
+An easy way to stick to a budget is to separate your money the moment you earn it.
+Once you receive your paycheque, use it to immediately pay your needs (the 50% portion of your income) and your savings (the 20% of your income).
 What’s left is for your wants, but of course you don’t have to spend it all.

 Sample 50/30/20 Budget

 Let’s say your household of four earns $5,000 each month.
 According to the 50/30/20 rule, you can only spend $2,500 on your monthly needs and $1,500 on your wants.
 Use the remaining $1,000 each month to pay down debt or save.